Parameter Estimation with Increased Precision for Elliptic and Hypo-elliptic Diffusions: Numerical experiments

 \end{theorem}

-\section{Numerical Experiments}
+\section{Numerical experiments}

 We provide numerical experiments related to the analytic results in Section \ref{sec:main}.
-Note that our software implementation (\url{https://github.com/matt-graham/simsde}) of both the proposed contrast function and the sampling schemes is fully general and designed to be easily applied by practitioners to new models.
-The user is only required to specify functions for evaluating the drift and diffusion coefficient terms for given process state and model parameters, with functions for evaluating the contrast estimator or simulating from the sampling scheme then automatically generated.
+Note that our software implementation (\url{https://github.com/matt-graham/simsde}) of both the proposed contrast function and the sampling schemes is fully general.
+The user is only required to specify functions for evaluating the drift and diffusion coefficient terms for given a process state and model parameters, with functions for evaluating the contrast estimator or simulating from the sampling scheme then automatically generated.
 This is achieved by symbolically computing the terms in the relevant estimator or sampling scheme expression using the Python-based computer algebra system SymPy (\url{https://www.sympy.org/}).
 The generated functions can also optionally use the numerical primitives defined in the high-performance numerical computing framework JAX (\url{https://jax.readthedocs.io/}); this allows the derivatives of the generated functions to be computed using JAX’s automatic differentiation support.
-We exploit the above to automatically generate efficient functions for computing the gradient of the contrast function in the optimization-based simulation study in Section \ref{sec:sim_high} and the gradient of the posterior density in the Bayesian inference numerical experiments in Section \ref{sec:sim_low}.
+We exploit the above to automatically generate efficient functions for computing the gradient of the contrast function in the optimisation-based simulation study in Section \ref{sec:sim_high} and the gradient of the posterior density in the Bayesian inference numerical experiments in Section \ref{sec:sim_low}.

-\subsection{High-Frequency Observation Regime}
+\subsection{High-frequency observation regime}

-We consider the stochastic Jansen-Rit neural mass model that describes the evolution of neural population in a local cortical circuit, that is, the interaction of the main pyramidal cells with the excitatory and inhibitory interneurons.
+We consider the stochastic Jansen--Rit neural mass model that describes the evolution of neural population in a local cortical circuit, that is, the interaction of the main pyramidal cells with the excitatory and inhibitory interneurons.
 See \cite{abl:17} for more details about the model.
 The model is defined as the following $6$-dimensional hypo-elliptic SDE driven by a $3$-dimensional Brownian motion ($d = 6$, $d_S = d_R =3$):